AdobeDocs/experience-cloud.en/help/website-implementation/integrations.md

 The main requirements to implement A4T&mdash;which you have already done&mdash;are to:

-1. Implement the Experience Cloud Id Service
+1. Implement the Adobe Experience Platform Identity Service
 1. Implement Audience Manager
 1. Implement other solutions which you would like to receive or create audiences, such as Target and Analytics